nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Enquiry Analytics for FY23/README.md

 The interactions can be clearly seen in this report when the user wants to probe one aspect of a chart deeply.

-## Business Observations and Inferences:
+## Business Observations and Inferences
 From the report, the following observations can be made:
 1. Monthly Trends
    1. The business reflects a general rising trend, with dips seen in September-October and December.